Unlocking Success: Mastering AI Prompting for RFPs in 2025

 Tailoring Proposals to Client Needs: The Contextual Prompting Framework

 Generic AI prompts produce generic responses.
-Here's the prompting framework that delivers client-specific, high-scoring proposals:
+Here's a framework that delivers client-specific, high-scoring proposals:

 1. Client intelligence layer: Industry, size, tech stack, known pain points